Commercial & corporate.

 Blog

-Domain Name Disputes: the Wild West of the Internet
+Domain name disputes: the Wild West of the internet

 In the vast expanse of the internet, domain names are like digital storefronts, essential for businesses and individuals to stake their claim online.
 However, amidst the plethora of legitimate domain registrations, a darker practice known as cybersquatting lurks.
 This phenomenon occurs when individuals register domain names in bad faith, aiming to profit from the reputation of established trade marks or businesses.